AffiliateWP/affiliatewp-store-credit/readme.txt

 == Changelog ==

+= 2.2.2 =
+* Fix: Fatal error that could occur when store credit is enabled, EDD integration is enabled, but EDD Wallet is not installed and active

 = 2.2.1 =
 * Fix: Fatal error that could occur when store credit is not enabled from the Store Credit settings tab